aydini/sp23bcs345/README.md

-This folder contains the codes that we studied and/or created together in lectures. the numbers in the beginning of each folder name represents the data in MMDDYYY format
+This folder contains the codes that we studied and/or created together in lectures.
+The numbers in the beginning of each folder name represents the date of the lecture in MMDDYYY format